bodguy/tinyjson/README.md

 ### Performance benchmark

+tested on MackBook Pro 2.5Ghz Quad core i7, 16GB RAM
-test with json file which has about 190 MB size.
+with json file which has about 190 MB size.

 clang 9.0.0: